View your schedule and courses

 My research and teaching are mainly within criminal procedure and criminal justice, with particular focus on the legal responsibilities and powers of police officers and prosecutors.

 LL.D.
 Senior Lecturer / Associate Professor.
 Distinguished Teacher.
 Researcher.

 My research primarily concerns international human rights law, international children's rights, migration law and the interaction between international and regional human rights systems.

 My research revolves around constitutional rights and rule of law, in particular the intersection of technology, security and human rights.

 Doctoral student in law.
-My research concerns the role of judges in Swedish lower courts.
+My research concerns the constitutional role of judges in Swedish lower courts.

 I teach and research primarily migration law.